-The FBI Deputy related to us that a meeting was held with then-FBI Deputy Assistant Director of the FBI's Criminal Investigative Division, after the FBI Deputy raised the collective concerns on Second to the then-Section Chief of the FBI's Criminal Investigative Division and an FBI Office of General Counsel (OGC) attorney.
-The FBI OGC attorney told us that after reviewing the statute and the DIOG it was clear to her that in "the FBI world you have to have a specific predicated investigation" to issue an administrative subpoena, but the DEA was not necessarily subject to the same constraints.99 The FBI OGC attorney said that she informed the FBI Deputy Assistant Director that the FBI could not have used its administrative subpoena authority for Second, if it was an FBI program, "unless we had an individual [or organization] that we're trying to target" because of the DIOG's requirements.
-However, the FBI OGC attorney stated that she also explained to the Deputy Assistant Director that the FBI could use the basic-subpoenaed data because the DEA collected the data under its authority (and not at the FBI's direction).
+The FBI Deputy related to us that a meeting was held with then-FBI Deputy Assistant Director of the FBI's Criminal Investigative Division, after the FBI Deputy raised the collective concerns on to the then-Section Chief of the FBI's Criminal Investigative Division and an FBI Office of General Counsel (OGC) attorney.
+The FBI OGC attorney told us that after reviewing the statute and the DIOG it was clear to her that in "the FBI world you have to have a specific predicated investigation" to issue an administrative subpoena, but the DEA was not necessarily subject to the same constraints.
+The FBI OGC attorney said that she informed the FBI Deputy Assistant Director that the FBI could not have used its administrative subpoena authority for that we're trying to target" because of the DIOG's requirements.
+However, the FBI OGC attorney stated that she also explained to the Deputy Assistant Director that the FBI could use the sub-subpoenaed data because the DEA collected the data under its authority (and not at the FBI's direction).

-99 The FBI OGC attorney told us that the FBI lawyers who wrote the DIOG interpreted the statute, 21 U.S.C. § 876(a), to require an open investigation, or in FBI policy a "predicated investigation" particularized to a target.
+&lt;sup>99 The FBI OGC attorney told us that the FBI lawyers who wrote the DIOG interpreted the statute, 21 U.S.C. § 876(a), to require an open investigation, or in FBI policy a "predicated investigation" particularized to a target.
 However, she told us that she understood that the DEA did not have such policy constraints.

-The FBI OGC attorney told us that after hearing these points the FBI Deputy Assistant Director decided that the FBI would not participate in Example at the Fusion Center.
+The FBI OGC attorney told us that after hearing these points the FBI Deputy Assistant Director decided that the FBI would not participate in the Fusion Center.

-The FBI Deputy said that he notified the Fusion Center management about the FBI's decision not to participate in Section and it was "not received well," particularly by DEA as the "parent agency" pushing the initiative.
-According to Fusion Center Chief Counsel, the FBI's decision not to participate in Section at the Fusion Center was the primary reason why the Fusion Center's then-Acting Director (not a DEA employee) decided not to make Section a permanent part of the Fusion Center operations after the pilot project ended.
-FO ceased sending Section-subpoenaed data to the Fusion Center in August 2013.
-We turn next to the DEA's legal review of Section in late July 2013 in response to the OIG's inquiries.
+The FBI Deputy said that he notified the Fusion Center management about the FBI's decision not to participate in and it was "not received well," particularly by DEA as the "parent agency" pushing the initiative.

+According to Fusion Center Chief Counsel, the FBI's decision not to participate in at the Fusion Center was the primary reason why the Fusion Center's then-Acting Director (not a DEA employee) decided not to make a permanent part of the Fusion Center operations after the pilot project ended.
+FO ceased sending appropriate subpoenaed data to the Fusion Center in August 2013.
+We turn next to the DEA's legal review of in late July 2013 in response to the OIG's inquiries.